|

 Accommodation Options

-Shinjuku: From Luxury to Budget Shinjuku offers a wide range of accommodation options.
-You can find luxury hotels with stunning city views, business hotels, and budget-friendly hostels.
+Shinjuku: From Luxury to Budget Shinjuku offers a lot of choices where to stay.
+You can find luxury hotels with stunning Tokyo views, business hotels, and budget-friendly hostels.
 The area caters to all types of travelers.

 My personal favorite hotel in Shinjuku is Park Hyatt Tokyo which has a good touch of luxury – highly recommended for couples who are celebrating anniversaries or honeymoon.
 Please note that Park Hyatt will close from May 7 2024 and will re-open in autumn in 2025 according to their website’s news.